jsquire/Incubator/src/particle-internet-button/src/led-pong-game/README.md

-# LED PONG
+# LED Pong #

-A very basic game of LED pong for the Particle internet button.

-## Welcome to your project!

-Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for led-pong-game.

-#### ```/src``` folder:
+### Overview ###
+A basic game for the Particle internet button where the objective is to protect your side of the button from losing LEDs by bouncing the animation back to your opponent's side.
+Each time the LED makes it past your defense, you lose a LED until there are none remaining.

+### Playing the Game ###

+The game is intended for two local players, each holding one side of the internet button such that they can easily push the button at 3 and 9 o'clock.
+The internet button should be oriented with the USB port facing up.
+The controls are:

+- _**Top button:**_ Starts, resets, or stops a game
+- _**Bottom button:**_ Stops a game or clears the previous winner, shutting down the LEDs.
+- _**Left button:**_ Pings the LED back at your opponent when it is on your side and moving toward your scoring area
+- _**Right button:**_ Pings the LED back at your opponent when it is on your side and moving toward your scoring area

+### Structure ###
+* ####```/src```
-This is the source folder that contains the firmware files for your project.
+  _This is the source folder that contains the firmware files for the game project.
 It should *not* be renamed.
-Anything that is in this folder when you compile your project will be sent to our compile service and compiled into a firmware binary for the Particle device that you have targeted.
+Anything that is in this folder when compliling will be sent to our Particle cloud service and compiled into a firmware binary for the Particle device that is currently have targeted._

-If your application contains multiple files, they should all be included in the `src` folder.
-If your firmware depends on Particle libraries, those dependencies are specified in the `project.properties` file referenced below.

-#### ```.ino``` file:
+  - #### ```/src/led-pong-game.ino```
-This file is the firmware that will run as the primary application on your Particle device.
-It contains a `setup()` and `loop()` function, and can be written in Wiring or C/C++.
-For more information about using the Particle firmware API to create firmware for your Particle device, refer to the [Firmware Reference](https://docs.particle.io/reference/firmware/) section of the Particle documentation.
+_This is the firmware that will run as the primary application, containing the game loop, initialization, and utility functionality._

-#### ```project.properties``` file:
+  - #### ```/src/project.properties```
-This is the file that specifies the name and version number of the libraries that your project depends on.
-Dependencies are added automatically to your `project.properties` file when you add a library to a project using the `particle library add` command in the CLI or add a library in the Desktop IDE.
+_This is the file that specifies the name and version number of the libraries that the game project depends on.
+This metadata is used by the Particle cloud when compiling the project._

-## Adding additional files to your project

-#### Projects with multiple sources
-If you would like add additional files to your application, they should be added to the `/src` folder.
-All files in the `/src` folder will be sent to the Particle Cloud to produce a compiled binary.

-#### Projects with external libraries
-If your project includes a library that has not been registered in the Particle libraries system, you should create a new folder named `/lib/<libraryname>/src` under `/<project dir>` and add the `.h` and `.cpp` files for your library there.
-All contents of the `/lib` folder and subfolders will also be sent to the Cloud for compilation.

-## Compiling your project
+  - #### ```/src/Audio.*```
+_These are the class items for audio feedback in the game, responsible for playing sounds._

+  - #### ```/src/Display.*```
+_These are the classes items for the game UI, responsible for animation and other LED manipulations._

+  - #### ```/src/HsiColor.*```
+_These are the structures for providing a hue, saturation, and intensity color space and for translation to the RGB format used for the LEDs.
+This construct allows for smoother color transitions when animating._

+  - #### ```/src/LedState.h```
+_This structure provides the current state of the LEDs on the button, used by the display and main game constructs._

+  - #### ```/src/Direction.h```
+_This structure is used to denote the direction that the LEDs are animating and moving, used by the display and main game constructs._

+### Compiling ###

-When you're ready to compile your project, make sure you have the correct Particle device target selected and run `particle compile <platform>` in the CLI or click the Compile button in the Desktop IDE.
-The following files in your project folder will be sent to the compile service:
+To compile, make sure that you have the correct Particle device target selected and run `particle compile <platform>` in the CLI or click the Compile button in the Desktop IDE.
+The files in the project folder will be sent to the Particle cloud service and the resulting output flashed to the device.

-- Everything in the `/src` folder, including your `.ino` application file
-- The `project.properties` file for your project
-- Any libraries stored under `lib/<libraryname>/src`